How to create your own Pickup & Delivery app

 Many brick-and-mortar shops had been facing a tough situation these past few months due to the lockdowns imposed in many countries by the Covid-19.

-Some had taken the right decision to move their business online.
+Groceries, Restaurants, caterers, retailers, drugstores are some example of those small businesses that had taken the right decision to move their business online.
 Their online shops allowed them to keep selling their products and stay in touch with their clients.

 But as we mentioned in a previous article, e-Commerce is a tough competitive market.
 So how can your independent business compete?
 By becoming your neighborhood champion and taking advantage of your actual physical location.